Research

 Revealing brain network dynamics during the emotional state of suspense using topological data analysis

-In my master's thesis , supervised by Professors Francisco Gomez and Jose Perea we applied a tool from Topological Data Analysis (TDA) Mapper , to find the relation of brain dynamics and suspense.
+Joint with doctors Francisco Gomez and Jose Perea we applied a tool from Topological Data Analysis (TDA) Mapper , to find the relation of brain dynamics and suspense.
 As result, we found changes in the functional connectivity within and between large-scale networks associated with the level of suspense.
-See Papers for the preprint version.

 Persistent Homology for clusterization of RNA secondary structures